 As already mentioned, the inference system proposed by Avenhaus [1] is essentially the same as A. The only other inference system for \mathcal{B} -completion for left-linear TRSs is due to Bachmair [3].
-We investigate a slightly modified version of this inference system where arbitrary local peaks are deducible and the encompassment condition from the collapse rule is removed as we only consider finite runs and call the resulting system B. The original inference systems of Avenhaus and Bachmair can be found in Appendix A.
+We investigate a slightly modified version of this inference system where arbitrary local peaks are deducible and the encompassment condition from the collapse rule is removed as we only consider finite runs and call the resulting system B.

-The main difference between A and B is that in B one may only use the standard rewrite relation $\rightarrow{\mathcal{R}}$ for simplifying equations and composing rules.
+The main difference between A and B is that in B one may only use the standard rewrite relation $\to{\mathcal{R}}$ for simplifying equations and composing rules.
 This allows us to deduce local cliffs as equations.
 The goal of this section is to establish correctness of B via a simulation by A.